 So, to avoid our mistake and make sure you’re prepped if the scores are level at full time, here’s an explainer of everything you need to know about a tied game.

-If two teams can’t be separated over 90 minutes, there are several options for what happens next.
+There are several options for what happens next.
 This will depend on:

 - The game is part of a league or a knockout (this will affect whether a winner needs to be decided at all).

 - What competition the game is part of (different competitions use different formats).